IBM-Cloud/docs/services/DevOpsInsights/jenkins_integration.md

 For the latest installation and configuration instructions, see [the plugin documentation](https://github.com/imvijay2007/Jenkins-IBM-Bluemix-Toolchains).

 **Note:** If you are not an IBM employee, you must request access before you can download the {{site.data.keyword.DRA_short}} plugin.
-To submit a request for access, email Vijay Aggarwal (aggarwav@us.ibm.com) with Jinfang Chen (jichen@us.ibm.com) copied.
-In the subject, include "Need Jenkins plugin".
+To submit a request for access, send an email to aggarwav@us.ibm.com and jichen@us.ibm.com.
+In the email subject, include the phrase *Need Jenkins plugin*.